JavaScript requeired.

 The journal is managing the transition to a fully open access publishing model, and the fees based on submission date are listed below.
 Any relevant taxes are included within the amounts listed.

 There are no charges for Invited Reviews.
-If the first and corresponding author is a student member of the Geochemical Society of Japan, we have the program of the no or reduced APC program for the student members.
+If the first and corresponding author is a student member of the Geochemical Society of Japan, we have the program of the reduced APC program for the student members as follows.
 The student member should alert the Editorial Office of their status upon first submission.
+The student member who has difficulty paying the APC for any reason should write a note at the time of first submission.

 APC (Japanese yen)